zerodays/react-native-template/README.md

 Here's a quick rundown on how it works:

 - **Variants**: Define the look of your buttons through a `variants` object.
 Each variant contains styles for the container, text, and optional icon.
-Variants are applied using the `cn` function from Nativewind which ensures proper sorting of Tailwind classes.
+Variants are applied using the `cn` function from `utils/cn.ts` which ensures proper sorting of Tailwind classes.

 - **Animation**: The component uses `react-native-reanimated` to provide feedback when the button is pressed, with a gentle fade-in and move-up effect.